GSA/digitalgov.gov/content/resources/an-introduction-to-structured-content.md

 * [Dublin Core Metadata Initiative](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) - Specifications for Dublin Core metadata terms[](https://www.w3.org/2001/sw/wiki/Semantic_Web_terminology)
 * [Semantic Web](https://www.w3.org/2001/sw/wiki/Semantic_Web_terminology) - The goal of the Semantic Web is to make Internet data machine-readable

+## Connect with others interested in content

+Want to learn more?
+The Web Managers Community of Practice is a group of government employees and contractors who manage government websites and digital services.
+They work to create a trusted, seamless online experience for all.
+[Join the Web Managers Community](https://digital.gov/communities/web-content-managers/).

+The Plain Language Action and Information Network (PLAIN) is a group of content strategists, writers, and communications professionals across government who support the use of clear communication in government writing.
+[Join the Plain Language Community](https://digital.gov/communities/plain-language/).

 ## Disclaimer

 All references to specific brands, products, and/or companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency.